 For decades conservation meant removing land from human use in order to protect the plants and animals living there.
 Local people were often barred from pursuing their ancestral livelihoods in an effort to promote biodiversity.
 Communities were even relocated in some instances.
-“What was considered a common approach 20 years ago was setting aside land,” says Amanda D. Rodewald, Cornell Lab of Ornithology/Natural Resources.
+“What was considered a common approach 20 years ago was setting aside land,” says Amanda D. Rodewald, Cornell Lab of Ornithology/Natural Resources and the Environment.
 “There’s been a paradigm shift since then.
 Now there are still some places with restrictive land use, but that’s not the only approach.
 We are trying to find solutions that will benefit communities living in the landscapes we want to protect.”

 Rodewald is an ecologist by training.
 Her focus is on preserving biodiversity, especially of birds, in Central and South America.
 For the past 10 years, she has been looking at the ecology of coffee farms, especially those producing shade-grown coffee, trying to understand the characteristics of trees and vegetation that can best support the birds using the habitat.
 “A lot of migratory birds, in particular, use coffee farms in the winter,” Rodewald says.
 “They breed in the United States and Canada in summer, then migrate to Central and South America.
 They often spend most of their lives down there—seven months out of the year—so coffee farms are very important habitats for them.”

 Farms that specialize in shade-grown coffee are more crucial given the widespread deforestation that has taken place across Central and South America, some of it driven by the earlier trend of converting coffee farms from shade-grown to sun-grown.
 “Farmers were told it’s best to grow coffee as a monoculture in full sun because that will produce higher volume,” Rodewald explains.
 “Over half of all shade coffee has been converted to sun.”